Electrical faults and emergencies

 Vegetation clearing requirements for new powerlines

-If you have requested the installation of a powerline extension to your property, any vegetation clearance (including tree trimming/clearing) must be completed as detailed in this sheet.
+If you have requested the installation of a powerline extension to your property, any vegetation clearance (including tree trimming/clearing) must be completed as detailed below.

 As your electricity distributor, Powercor’s role is to provide you and your community with a reliable power supply.
 To make this possible, a vegetation-free envelope must be provided around all powerlines.
 Powercor endeavours to limit the need for vegetation clearing when building new lines.
 However, some clearing may be necessary to minimise potential interruptions to supply, maintain public safety, and prevent bushfires.

-Powercor does not provide a vegetation clearing service and the cost of vegetation clearing is not included in any Connection Agreement that you may have entered into with Powercor.
+Powercor does not provide a vegetation clearing service and the cost of vegetation clearing is not included in any Connection Contract you may have entered into with Powercor.
 Vegetation clearance works for your powerline extension will be at your expense.

 You will be required to arrange and pay for any necessary tree clearing, treatment of stumps, and removal of all debris along the route of the proposed powerline, including road reserves and property crossings.
 You must not commence vegetation clearing until the final powerline route is approved by Powercor and you have obtained all appropriate permits.